zach030/tycho-protocol-sdk/docs/indexing/reserved-attributes.md

 The `manual_updates` static attribute determines whether the component update should be manually triggered using the `update_marker` state attribute.
 By default, updates occur automatically whenever there is a change in any of the required contracts.
 However, in scenarios where a contract undergoes frequent changes, automatic updates may not be desirable.
 For instance, a change in Balancer Vault storage should only trigger updates for the specific pools affected by the change, rather than for all pools indiscriminately.
 The `manual_updates` field helps to control and prevent unnecessary updates in such cases.

-If it's set to `[1u8]`, updates on this component are only triggered by emitting an `update_marker` state attribute (described below).
+If it's enable, updates on this component are only triggered by emitting an `update_marker` state attribute (described below).

 #### Type

-This attribute value must be provided as bytes.
+This attribute must be set to [1u8] to enable manual updates.

 #### Example Usage